First Family Church

 First Family Church (FFC) was a Baptist megachurch located in Overland Park in southern Johnson County, Kansas, on 51 acre in the southwestern portion of the Kansas City Metropolitan Area of the United States.
 It was affiliated with the Southern Baptist Convention.
 On September 11, 2011, First Family Church building closed its doors.
 In September 2012, the Church closed down.
+The building was constructed between May 2000 and March 2001.